mahdigorzedin3/mahdigorzedin3/README.md

 - 👋 Hi, I’m @mahdigorzedin3
-- 👀 I’m interested in hacking and security of websites
+- 👀 I’m interested in hacking and security of Systems
-- 🌱 my main progrmming language is javascript
+- 🌱 my main progrmming language is javascript & python
-- 💞️ I’m looking to collaborate on taking javascript project and hacking stuff
+- 💞️ I’m looking to collaborate on taking javascript and hacking project
 - 📫 How to reach me : email to => mahdigorzedin@gmail.com

 <!---